 Her hands tightened around the handle of the hardened leather suitcase she carried.
 “Okay.”

 “What have you brought?” he asked, gesturing to it.

-She came forward, setting the suitcase on the edge of his now-clear desk.
+She came forward, setting the suitcase on the edge of his desk.
 She opened it to show the large, complicated device inside.
-“This is a phonograph.
-A recently developed artifact that records sound and can play it back.
-My employers would like me to store this conversation so they can listen to your words directly, rather than having me relay them.”
-An inch-wide strip of glittering black paper was wound between cylindrical spell arrays, but nothing moved or glowed, and the device didn’t let off any heat, a sign that it wasn’t active.
+“This is a phonograph, a recently developed artifact that records sound and can play it back.
+My employers would like me to store this conversation so they can listen to your words directly.”
+An inch-wide strip of glittering black paper was wound between cylindrical spell arrays, but nothing moved or glowed, and the device let off no heat, a sign that it wasn’t active.
 “Your people already looked it over for hidden tricks.”

 Of course they had.
 He trusted the device was safe enough, but it still piqued his ire.
 He let out a scoffing laugh.
-“That seems rather rude, especially when they can’t be bothered to meet with me themselves.
+“This seems rather rude, especially when your employers can’t be bothered to meet with me themselves.
 I cannot imagine you are foolish enough to have come up with this idea on your own,” he added, a small test of her attitude.

 She gave his shadow-backed mask a strained smile.
 “I apologize for the presumptuousness.
 I believe they want the phonograph recording as…insurance.
 The Raven Queen is known to bestow both boons and curses.”

 “Is that why they sent you alone?
 They’re afraid she might attack them?”